-Your Rights Under Federal and State Law Include
+Your Rights Under Federal and State Law Include the Right to:

 - Request and receive a free evaluation by the public school if you think your child has a problem affecting progress in school.
 Assessment can be done in all areas of concern including vision, hearing, social/emotional/behavior, language, and motor skills.